Transitive projective planes and insoluble groups: A framework to prove Theorem A

 We begin by stating a hypothesis which will hold throughout this subsection.
 The conditions included represent, by \cite{wagner} and \cite[4.1.7]{dembov}, the conditions under which a group may act transitively on the points of a non-Desarguesian projective plane.

 \begin{hypothesis} Suppose that a group $G$ acts transitively upon the points of a non-Desarguesian projective plane $\spaceP$ of order $x>4$.
-If $G$ contains any involutions then they fix a Baer subplane; in particular they fix $u^2+u+1$ points where $x=u^2, u>2$.
+If $G$ contains any involutions then each fixes a Baer subplane; in particular they fix $u^2+u+1$ points where $x=u^2, u>2$.
 Furthermore in this case any non-trivial element of $G$ fixing at least $u^2$ points fixes either $u^2+u+1, u^2+1$ or $u^2+2$ points of $\spaceP$. \end{hypothesis}

 We collect some significant facts that follow from Hypothesis \ref{h:basic}: